linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 (strike price) to receive the asset (present value of future cash flows).
 The widget project in the previous section had cash flows that were certain.

-Suppose a project costs  $100 and begins producing an infinite stream of cash flows 1 year after investment.
-Expected annual cash flows for the first year are$ 18, and are expected to grow annually at a rate of  $3\%$ .
+Suppose a project costs  \$100 and begins producing an infinite stream of cash flows 1 year after investment.
+Expected annual cash flows for the first year are\$ 18, and are expected to grow annually at a rate of  $3\%$ .
 Suppose further that the risk-free rate is  $7\%$ , the risk premium on the market is  $6\%$ , and the beta of the project is 1.33.
 Using the Capital Asset Pricing Model (CAPM), we compute the discount rate for the project in the usual way:

 $$
 \begin{array}{l} r _ {\text {p r o j e c t}} = r _ {\text {r i s k - f r e e}} + \beta \left(r _ {\text {m a r k e t}} - r _ {\text {r i s k - f r e e}}\right) \\ = 0.
 0 7 + 1.
 3 3 (0.
 0 6) \\ = 0.
 1 5 \\ \end{array}